JulianNorton/weather-10kb-wxkb/README.md

 * [EJS github repo](https://github.com/mde/ejs)
 * [Sublime text syntax package for `.ejs` files](https://packagecontrol.io/packages/EJS%202)
 * Use [EditorConfig](http://editorconfig.org/) to maintain a consistent coding style between contributors.
 See [EditorConfig plugins](http://editorconfig.org/#download).

+### Legal
+You are free to use, view, modify, and distribute Weather-10kb free of charge as long as you include the [license](https://github.com/JulianNorton/weather-10kb/blob/development/LICENSE.md).